From CATP No. 1 1942 Edition page 34 (Colin Stevens’ Collection)

 “Brains save sweat and blood!” (p.
 34 The Instructor’s Handbook on Fieldcraft and Battle Drill (Provisional) October 1942.
 (Colin Stevens’ Collection) If the scriptwriters for the movie “Saving Private Ryan” had read this, they might not have followed the dumb “Blood” option, but instead used WWII training to avid needless casualties.

 Louis Meulstee’s site has a SUPERB overview of British military radios (wireless).
 He has published some SUPERB books on the subject.
+Search the Internet for WIRELESS FOR THE WARRIOR. wftw dot nl I have not provided a live link as that web site is not secure.

 This is the most common WWII to c.1960 wireless (radio) used by the British Commonwealth.
+Search the Internet for qsl dot net forward slash ve2bdb I have not provided a live link as that web site is not secure.

 Link to my pages: